Purchasing a String Instrument-Playability and Set-Up

 Nearly all bridges warp slightly in time with the pressure of the strings.
 An instrument will produce its best sound with a straight bridge.
 If the bridge feet do not fit, the bridge can be prone to falling over as well.
 The bridge also needs to have the correct height above the fingerboard.
 Too little and it will cause buzzing.
 Too much and it will be difficult to play.
 The arching on the top of the bridge must conform to the shape of the fingerboard so that the playing of two strings simultaneously is omitted.

-The fingerboard must be accurately planed with a slight concave along its length to prevent the strings from buzzing and so that every note can be played clearly. the nut (where the strings cross into the peg box) must be properly shaped, both for comfort and so the strings do not break.
+The fingerboard must be accurately planed with a slight concave along its length to prevent the strings from buzzing and so that every note can be played clearly.
+The nut (where the strings cross into the peg box) must be properly shaped, both for comfort and so the strings do not break.

 Maintenance and Care: